KeningusingGithub/BeaverFlow/README.md

 At the CLI layer, `agent.py` itself supports both inline text and `@path` for `--task`, `--acceptance`, and `--mindset`.

-## Publishing and safety

-Before making a public repository:

-- do not commit `.agents/`, `.workflow/`, or workspace output directories
-- do not commit SSH keys, host files, or remote access notes
-- do not commit API keys, tokens, or `.env` files
-- keep environment-specific paths inside local workspaces, not tracked source files

 ## License

 This repository is released under the MIT License.